How much Calcium do you really need?

 If your body can’t absorb properly a necessary amount of calcium from dietary sources or supplements, it doesn’t really matter how much you are taking.
 The body will still have a problem to absorb and to maintain calcium in a normal range.

-One of the amazing capabilities of Homeopathic medicine is to regulate bodily metabolism, was known a long time ago.
+One of the amazing capabilities of Homeopathic medicine is to regulate bodily metabolism, which was known a long time ago.
 A holistic approach of homeopathy helps to understand each patient in a better way.
 It helps to summarize and analyze all specific symptoms of the ill person’s manifestations.
 In my practice, I deal almost every day with children and adults suffering from calcium deficiencies.

 Tips for parents: